Gagonlaire/fractal-playground/README.md

 4. The "iterations +/-" buttons let you increase or decrease the maximum number of iterations used to generate the fractal image, which can improve the precision of the image but may also negatively impact performance.
 5. "Reset iterations" restores the default maximum number of iterations.

+## Known issues

+the program as some known issues:

+1. The program is not really optimized for low performance computers.
+2. There is an issue with SFML window resizing causing weird behavior.

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.